dilab-zju/self-speculative-decoding/README.md

 ## Cite Our Paper

-If you find this code useful in your research, please consider citing:
+If you find this code and paper useful in your research, please consider citing:

 ```
 @article{zhang2023draft,